lightningRalf/mindpilot-mcp/README.md

 - **🧠 Visualize Anything**: Your MCP agent can instantly create diagrams of code architecture, process diagrams, or system designs
 - **👁️ See Through Agent's Eyes**: Watch in real-time as Claude explores codebases and builds mental models
 - **📊 Export & Share**: Save any diagram as SVG to document discoveries or share insights with your team
-- **🔓Secure-ish**: Diagrams are never sent to the cloud.
+- **🔓 Secure-ish**: Diagrams are never sent to the cloud.
 Everything stays between you, your agent, and your agent's LLM provider(s).

 ## 🚀 Quick Start